Description of Organization and Business Operations

 |Organization, Consolidation and Presentation of Financial Statements [Abstract]|

 Note 1 — Description of Organization and Business Operations

 Trine Acquisition Corp. (the "Company") is a blank check company incorporated in Delaware on September 26, 2018.
 The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (the "Initial Business Combination").
 The Company is an "emerging growth company," as defined in Section 2(a) of the Securities Act of 1933, as amended, (the "Securities Act"), as modified by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").

-As of December 31, 2019, the Company had not commenced any operations.
-All activity for the period from September 26, 2018 (inception) through December 31, 2019 relates to the Company's formation, the initial public offering (the "Initial Public Offering"), which is described below, and identifying a target business for a Business Combination.
+As of March 31, 2020, the Company had not commenced any operations.
+All activity through March 31, 2020 relates to the Company's formation, the initial public offering (the "Initial Public Offering"), which is described below, and identifying a target business for an Initial Business Combination.
 The Company will not generate any operating revenues until after the completion of its Initial Business Combination, at the earliest.
 The Company generates non-operating income in the form of interest income on cash and marketable securities from the proceeds derived from the Initial Public Offering.

 Sponsor and Initial Public Offering